sami-chaaban/PDBArrows/README.md

 * Open the notebook to see the instructions.
 Briefly, the PDB files are parsed and a fasta-format output is generated for you to run a sequence alignment.
 This is then input to the second part of the notebook to generate a chimera bild file.

+* There should only be one chain in each PDB file.

 ## License<a name="license"></a>

 This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/sami-chaaban/PDBarrows/blob/main/LICENSE.txt) file for details.